-Effective January 1, 2011, LDC entered into an agreement with the OPA to deliver CDM programs in the amount of approximately \$50.0 million extending from January 1, 2011 to December 31, 2014 (the "Master CDM Program Agreement").
-As at December 31, 2011, LDC received approximately \$19.9 million from the OPA for the delivery of CDM programs under the Master CDM Program Agreement.
-All programs to be delivered under the Master CDM Program Agreement are fully funded and paid in advance by the OPA.
+Effective January 1, 2011, LDC entered into an agreement with the OPA in the amount of approximately \$50.0 million to deliver CDM programs extending from January 1, 2011 to December 31, 2014.
+As at December 31, 2012, LDC received approximately \$35.4 million from the OPA for the delivery of CDM programs.
+All programs to be delivered are fully funded and paid in advance by the OPA.
+Amounts received but not yet spent are shown under current liabilities as deferred conservation credit.
+Upon expiration of the agreement, LDC is required to repay to the OPA any excess funding received for program administration less any cost efficiency incentives.
 These programs are expected to support the achievement of the mandatory CDM targets described above.